Farmer Stories

 Did you know?

-Did you know British farmers are the custodians of almost a million hectares of woodland and forests?
+Did you know British farmers are the custodians of over a million hectares of woodland and forests?

 English farmers also help provide 19,000 hectares of meadows, which provide pollen and nectar sources.